top of page

 1. Hidden Calorie Sources

-Condiments like ketchup, ranch, mayo, sour cream, and butter are also calorie-dense.
+Condiments like ketchup, ranch, mayo, sour cream, and butter are calorie-dense.
 They are tasty, and you might double the recommended serving size.

 2. Undiagnosed Hormonal Issues